three-bee/alkanUAV/swarm_with_cam.md

-# Drone swarm with camera
+# Drone Swarm with Camera

 ## Prerequisites
 * This is based on Intelligent Quads' work.
 Clone the repo from [here](https://github.com/Intelligent-Quads/iq_tutorials).
 Then, follow the tutorials: